Yandex Cloud

 • Delete the resources you created

 When working with Managed Service for Apache Airflow™, you can use the Yandex Cloud Python SDK to make requests to the Yandex Cloud API.
 The service supports sending requests to any type of cloud resources.
 You do not need to set up authentication in the cloud manually.
-Yandex Cloud Python SDK authenticates via the IAM token of the service account linked to the Apache Airflow™ cluster.
+The Yandex Cloud Python SDK gets authenticated via the IAM token of the service account attached to the Apache Airflow™ cluster.

-As an example, we use a directed acyclic graph (DAG) which submits a request to the Yandex Cloud API.
-The request returns a list of virtual machines in the folder where the Apache Airflow™ cluster is created.
+As an example, we use a directed acyclic graph (DAG) to send a request to the Yandex Cloud API.
+The request returns a list of virtual machines in the folder where the Apache Airflow™ cluster was created.

 To use the Yandex Cloud Python SDK to send requests to the Yandex Cloud API: